Looking out of the window

 ‘On the Western Window Pane’ is a new year long fundraising project organised by the Van Gogh House, presenting 12 artist designed, limited edition posters in its front, West facing window.
-Gray Wielebinski has designed our December poster.
+Feifei Zhou has designed our February poster.

 Artists and writers were invited to create posters drawing out the many-layered narratives from the building’s remarkable history.
 Each artist has taken their own approach, from coming of age, to colour and unionism.